liquinlab/elm-smile/docs/labconfig.md

-# :test_tube: Set up for new organization
+# Set up for new organization

 Labs and organizations which are looking to start using <SmileText/> will have to configure a small set of services (Github, Firebase, Slack, and a web server)